VaradJagdale/Crypto-Monitoring/README.md

 | ES Module vs CommonJS errors when using TypeScript | Configured `tsconfig.json` with `module: ESNext` and used `ts-node` instead of `ts-node-dev` to avoid `--esm` issues. |
 | CoinGecko API rate limits (HTTP 429)               | Reduced fetch interval to 20 seconds and implemented error handling to prevent crash.                                 |
 | Real-time alerts without polling manually          | Implemented `evaluateAlerts()` inside the price fetcher loop and emit alerts immediately via Socket.IO.  |

+---

+## Conclusion

+The application successfully implements:

+- Real-time cryptocurrency price monitoring.
+- User-defined alerting system.
+- Efficient caching with Redis.

+The system can be further enhanced by adding notifications to users via email or push messages, expanding supported cryptocurrencies, and integrating a web dashboard.

+---

+**End of Document**